-- Physical acts of a sexual nature, such as: - touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employees' body; - o rape, sexual battery, molestation or attempts to commit these assaults. - Unwanted sexual advances or propositions, such as: - requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion, or other job benefits or detriments; - subtle or obvious pressure for unwelcome sexual activities. - Sexually oriented gestures, noises, remarks, or jokes, or comments about a person's sexuality or sexual experience which create a hostile work environment. - Sex stereotyping occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should act or look. - Sexual or discriminatory displays or publications anywhere in the workplace, such as: - Displaying emails, pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic (this includes such sexual displays on workplace computers or cell phones and sharing these displays while in the workplace). - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity and the status of being transgender, such as: - Interfering with, destroying or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - Bullying, yelling, name-calling.
+- Physical acts of a sexual nature, such as: - o touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employees' body; - o rape, sexual battery, molestation or attempts to commit these assaults. - Unwanted sexual advances or propositions, such as: - requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion, or other job benefits or detriments; or - o subtle or obvious pressure for unwelcome sexual activities. - Sexually oriented gestures, noises, remarks, or jokes, or comments about a person's sexuality or sexual experience which create a hostile work environment.
+This includes

+- remarks made in "remote" work arrangements, such as comments and jokes made on video conferences or shared via email or other messaging platforms. - Sex stereotyping occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should act or look. - Remarks regarding an employee's gender expression, such as wearing a garment typically associated with a different gender identity; or - Asking employees to take on traditionally gendered roles, such as asking a woman to serve meeting refreshments when it is not part of, or appropriate to, her job duties. - Sexual or discriminatory displays or publications anywhere in the workplace, such as: - O Displaying emails, pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic (this includes such sexual displays on workplace computers or cell phones and sharing these displays while in the workplace). - o This also extends to the virtual or remote workspace and can include having such materials visible in the background of one's home during a virtual meeting. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity and the status of being transgender, such as: - o Interfering with, destroying or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - o Sabotaging an individual's work; - o Bullying, yelling, name-calling; - o Intentional misuse of an individual's preferred pronouns; or - o Setting different expectations for individuals based on their genders and identities.